Los Angeles Sexual Assault and Rape Attorneys

-Knowledgeable representation for sexual abuse victims across Southern California
+Knowledgeable representation for sexual assault victims across Southern California

-Sexual assault and abuse are particularly heinous offenses that leave victims feeling traumatized and helpless.
-Victims of sexual assault and sexual abuse are not only severely impacted in the short term, but commonly suffer psychological and emotional effects for years after the fact.
+Sexual assault and rape are particularly heinous offenses that leave victims feeling traumatized and helpless.
+Victims of sexual assault and rape are not only severely impacted in the short term, but commonly suffer psychological and emotional effects for years after the fact.
 At the law firm of Taylor & Ring, we have substantial experience representing victims through civil litigation.
 Contact us for more information.

 What is sexual assault?